Aleo-DevRel-Ambas/zero-to-zk/src/learn/network/stakers.md

 Stakers are individuals who lock up or delegate Aleo Credits (ACs) to support validators in participating in consensus on the Network.
 They are rewarded based on the amount of ACs they have staked, reflecting their contribution to consensus.
 This gives a chance for users who do not run a validator node to participate in the consensus process and earn rewards.

 Stakers can be any person or organization that holds ACs.
-Staking is available starting from 1 AC, but to start earning rewards a minimum of 10 ACs is required.
+Staking is available starting from 10,000 AC.
 There will be tools provided by the Aleo ecosystem like staking platforms, or from supporting wallets.
 Note that these are 3rd party tools built by the Aleo ecosystem and Aleo does not endorse, review or vet these tools and user should be responsible for their own operations.

 ### Why do we need staking?